Jehovah's Witnesses

 6. Prevent obfuscation

-When confronted by irrefutable evidence from the Bible that one of their claims is heretical, the Jehovah's Witnesses who sincerely seek the truth simply stare in stunned silence at the Bible verse you have shown them.
-But other Jehovah's Witnesses are less interested in the truth and more interested in defending their claims even after they have been proven to be false.
-What they say to obfuscate and how to rebut them are discussed in this page.
+When confronted by irrefutable evidence from the Bible that one of their claims is heretical, the Jehovah's Witnesses who sincerely seek the truth will simply stare in stunned silence at the Bible verse you have shown them.
+But other Jehovah's Witnesses are less interested in the truth and more interested in defending their claims even after they have been proven false.
+What they say to obfuscate and how to rebut them are detailed here.

 7. Present the Gospel

-If you expose to Jehovah's Witnesses all of their lies and heresies above but don't share the Gospel, you leave them hell-bound.
-Take them through the content of the true Gospel and the Trinity pages, then have them google "John Bible study," click on this Bible study among the first few search results, and encourage them to study it.
-Encourage them also to share what they have learned with other Jehovah's Witnesses, find a church that teaches and obeys the Bible, and share your contact details with them.
+If you expose to Jehovah's Witnesses all of their heresies but don't share the Gospel, you will leave them hell-bound.
+Take them through the content of the true Gospel and the Trinity pages, then have them google "John Bible study," click on this Bible study among the first few search results, and encourage them to study it and to share with other Jehovah's Witnesses what they have learned and will learn.

 8. Step aside